devikamallik/Medicinal_leaf_identification/README.md

    ```bash
    streamlit run app.py
    ```
 2. **Interact with the Application**

-   - Open your browser and go to `http://localhost:8501` to access the Streamlit interface.
    - Upload an image of a leaf using the file uploader.
    - View the classification results which include the predicted plant class and medicinal properties along with its allergies.